MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 ### Operations Manager

-Operations Manager provides four basic ways to analyze data after it’s collected.
+Operations Manager provides four basic ways to analyze data after it's collected.

 - With **Health Explorer**, you can find out which monitors are identifying a health state issue and review knowledge about the monitor and possible causes for actions related to it.